Peach Moscow Mule

 Make the Peach Moscow Mule

-In a copper mug or your favorite glassware of choice, measure out the peach, ginger beer, vodka, lime juice and cinnamon simple syrup.
+Measure out the peach, ginger beer, vodka, lime juice and cinnamon simple syrup into a copper mug or your favorite glassware.

 Use a cocktail spoon (or a regular one) to stir the ingredients together, and top ’em with ice.